 - Put each breast between two sheets of plastic wrap and pound them flat with a rubber mallet, empty wine bottle or meat mallet.
 You want them about 1/4 inch thin if you can.
 Better to err on being too thick than thin.
 Salt and pepper the cutlets well and dust with the flour.
 White flour is traditional here, but I like to pair darker flours with game, so I use whole wheat, rye or spelt flour.

-- Get the oil and 2 tablespoons of butter hot over medium high heat, and saute to the floured breasts for 3 minutes on one side, 2 minutes on the other.
+- Get the oil and half of the butter hot over medium high heat, and saute to the floured breasts for 3 minutes on one side, 2 minutes on the other.
 You may need to do this in batches.
 Move to a plate and tent with foil.

 - Pour in the lemon juice and white wine and scrape any brown bits off the bottom of the pan with a wooden spoon.
 Add the capers and boil this down by half over high heat, maybe 2 minutes.
 Turn off the heat and put the pheasant breasts on serving plates.
 Put the remaining butter in the saute pan and swirl it around until it melts.
 The sauce should be emulsified and smooth.
 Pour over the pheasant and garnish with the parsley.